 Cast iron and galvanized pipes are susceptible to mineral buildup and calcification along the interior edges.
 Over time, this buildup can thicken and reduce the water-carrying capacity of the pipes.
 In addition to slowing the flow of water, mineral buildup also means non-liquid particles are more likely to get stuck and cause clogs.

 Old cast iron or galvanized pipes also tend to corrode and rust.
 The interior surface of these pipes becomes pitted and rough, snagging hair, food particles, grease and other waste products as they flow through.
 These materials accumulate to form clogs.
 Over time, pits in the metal can become breaks or leaks.

-Until it is time to call a plumber to replace older pipes, there are things you can do to help take care of the clogs in your shower.
-These include the following tasks:
+Until it is time to call a plumber to replace older pipes, there are things you can do to help keep pipes clear and prevent clogs or leaks:

 The most common materials for pipes today are copper and PVC.
 These products are far superior to cast iron pipes because they are very durable.
 In addition, they provide a very smooth surface that does not corrode, rust, or become pitted.
 Any necessary repairs should be completed by replacing old pipes with newer materials when possible.
 Overall, you should strongly consider preventing future problems by replacing all of your pipes throughout the home.

 If you find yourself facing a drain clog that you can’t seem to clear yourself, give Roto-Rooter a call anytime day or night.
 In addition to addressing your plumbing problems, our expert plumbers can advise you on replacing your old cast iron or galvanized pipes with new ones and build a plan for bringing your older home’s plumbing into the modern age.